-All times are expressed in 24-hour format, pertain to race weekend, and are listed in order of occurrence; dusk and dawn refer to "civil twilight" (sun six degrees below horizon).
-Times listed are for January 14, 2023.
+All times are expressed in 24-hour format, pertaining to race weekend, and are listed in order of occurrence; dusk and dawn refer to "civil twilight" (sun six degrees below horizon).
+Times listed are for January 13, 2024.

 - Dawn 06:47

 - Sunrise 07:11

-- Moonrise 01:00 (Jan.
-15 moon phase: third quarter, ~54% illuminated)
+- Moonrise 09:24 (Moon phase: just past dark of the moon, only 9.3% illumination)

-- Sunset 18:09
+- Sunset 18:03

-- Dusk 18:33
+- Dusk 18:32

-- Moonset 12:43 (Jan.
-15)
+- Moonset 20:58

 The dense canopy covering much of the course leads to effectively shorter daylight hours.
 Even in years with nearly a full moon, the moon will not provide much illumination through the canopy.
-For the HURT 100 in 2023 moonrise will be late and moon illumination will only be at 54%.
+For the HURT 100 in 2024, moonrise will be early in the morning and moon illumination will only be at 9.3%.
 Participants should anticipate needing artificial light for longer than indicated by the times listed above.